hummingbot/hummingbot/documentation/docs/liquidity-mining.md

 ## Changes in program terms

-- **`ONE/BTC March 10, 2020 UTC:` the maximum spread for `ONE/BTC` was revised to 3.5% starting the second week of the campaign, the period from March 10, 2020 12:00am UTC to March 17, 2020 12:00am UTC**.
-This was 1% the previous week, from March 3 to March 10.<br />The change was made because the tick size (price increments) allowable on Binance for the `ONE/BTC` pair is BTC 0.00000001, or approximately 2% of current market price.
-In effect, this resulted in a single valid bid price and single valid ask price being eligible to earn liquidity mining rewards.
+1. **`ONE/BTC` March 10, 2020 UTC: the maximum spread for `ONE/BTC` was revised to 3.5% starting the second week of the campaign, the period from March 10, 2020 12:00am UTC to March 17, 2020 12:00am UTC**.
+This maximum spread was 1% the prior week, from March 3 to March 10.<br />The change was made because the tick size (price increments) allowable on Binance for the `ONE/BTC` pair is BTC 0.00000001, or approximately 2% of current market price.
+In effect, this resulted in only a single valid bid price and single valid ask price being eligible to earn liquidity mining rewards.
 The new wider range gives liquidity miners more flexibility on pricing.

 ## Program sponsors